usmanahmad11/CodeLab1_CS_Fall2024_ClassActivities/Python_Dictionaries_Lecture.md

 ```

 ### 7. Real-World Application of Dictionaries (15 mins)
-- Show a practical example, such as a dictionary to store product details in an e-commerce inventory.
+Practical example, such as a dictionary to store product details in an e-commerce inventory.

 **Code Example: E-Commerce Inventory**
 ```python